msfjarvis/msfjarvis.dev/content/uses.md

 | `find`      | `fd`         | [GitHub](https://github.com/sharkdp/fd)         |
 | `grep`      | `ripgrep`    | [GitHub](https://github.com/BurntSushi/ripgrep) |

-I have begun using [Homebrew](https://brew.sh) to maintain software on my machines so you can see most stuff I have on my PC in this [Brewfile](https://github.com/msfjarvis/dotfiles/blob/master/homebrew/Brewfile).
+~~I have begun using [Homebrew](https://brew.sh) to maintain software on my machines so you can see most stuff I have on my PC in this [Brewfile](https://github.com/msfjarvis/dotfiles/blob/master/homebrew/Brewfile).~~ I now officially despise Homebrew, and use [Nix](https://nixos.org/nix/) instead.
+Yes, I'm fickle, how'd you guess?

 ## Hardware